j3962/Web-Scraping-Project/README.md

 Another tricky part was just taking 'Professors' as the website had staff, lecturer and everyone else.
 But, only professors were useful in my case, thus I had to filter out everyone else besides 'Professor'

 After, successfull extraction I wrote a generic mail across the department!
-The profs will never know what hit em, Hahahahahahaah (evil luaghter)
+The profs never knww what hit em, Hahahahahahaah (evil luaghter)